Breast Surgery and its effect on breastfeeding (part 2)

 Once the diagnosis is proved, I am repeating myself in order to emphasize, a galactocoele should be left alone.
 Repeated aspirations of a galactocoele do nothing as the galactocoele will quickly refill after aspiration.
 Though the risk of infection is low if properly done, each aspiration does carry a small risk of infection.
 A galactocoele can be quite large but usually stops growing once the pressure inside the galactocoele equals the pressure outside the galactocoele.

-Doing surgery on a galactocoele as recommended by some surgeons is a recipe for disaster especially since it is rarely necessary.
-A galactocoele will disappear once the mother stops breastfeeding, but she should not stop breastfeeding simply because the galactocoele is there.
+Doing surgery on a galactocoele while the mother is still producing milk, as recommended by some surgeons, is a recipe for disaster especially since it is rarely necessary and should be avoided if at all possible.
+A galactocoele will almost always disappear over time once the mother stops breastfeeding, but she should not stop breastfeeding simply because the galactocoele is there.
 It causes no harm in the long run to leave it alone.

 This photo shows what can go wrong when a galactocoele is operated upon.
 True, the result is rarely this bad, but this sort of result is not okay even if it does occur only rarely.